What Satellite Service Does the Bivy Stick Use?

 Charging Your Bivy Stick

-The Bivy Stick charges using a USB-C cable and can be charged via any USB charge port.
-Use the supplied USB-C to USB-A cable or any other USB-C cable.
-The power indicator light will flash while charging.
-Once the Bivy Stick is fully charged, the ...
+The Bivy Stick charges via a USB-C cable and can be powered by any standard USB power source.
+You may use the included USB-C-to-USB-A cable or any compatible USB-C cable.
+While charging, the power indicator light will flash.
+Once the Bivy Stick is ...

 Sending Messages To Iridium Satellite Phones